-Motive is the reason behind a person’s actions.
+The motive is the reason behind a person’s actions.
 It could be an emotion that spurs on the person to commit the overt act.
-Motive is not the same as a criminal state of mind, however.
-Intent is the voluntary decision to commit a specific crime.
-It involves a mental process while motive is an emotional state.
+The motive is not the same as a criminal state of mind, however.
+The intent is the voluntary decision to commit a specific crime.
+It involves a mental process, while motive is an emotional state.

-In this example, the woman had motive to kill her unfaithful ex-husband but had no motive to kill the secretary.
+In this example, the woman had the motive to kill her unfaithful ex-husband but had no motive to kill the secretary.
 The woman had every motive as well as criminal intent to cause the death of her husband.
-She also took all the steps necessary to produce his death but the acts resulted in death of another person.
+She also took all the steps necessary to produce his death, but the acts resulted in the death of another person.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.